SudoRC/Euro-Note-Recognition-CNN/dataset/readme.txt

-Download the dataset from the url on the README segment on github, then copy paste it into the working directory.
+Download the dataset folder from the url on the README segment on github, then replace this folder with the newly downloaded dataset folder.